Contributed By Czyżewscy Kancelaria Adwokacka

-Advertising principles may differ depending on the recipient (general public or HCPs) – for example:
+Advertising principles may differ depending on the recipient (general public or healthcare professionals (HCPs)) – for example:

-Advertising of medical devices cannot mislead, guarantee successful treatment or indicate features other than those declared; it must also inform about the expected risk connected with its use.
+Advertising of medical devices cannot mislead, guarantee successful treatment or indicate features other than those declared; it must also inform about the expected risks connected with its use.

 E-prescriptions were introduced in Poland in 2018 as a pilot scheme.
-Since the beginning of 2020, traditional prescriptions have been practically withdrawn and HCPs are only allowed to issue them under specific circumstances (eg, in the case that a physician has no internet access or a prescription is issued for a foreigner without a PESEL number).
+Since the beginning of 2020, traditional prescriptions have been practically withdrawn and HCPs are only allowed to issue them under specific circumstances (eg, in the case that a physician has no internet access or a prescription is issued for a foreigner without a national identification (PESEL) number).

-According to Polish law, pharmacies may sell OTC pharmaceuticals online, with the exception of medicinal products that are age-restricted.
+According to Polish law, pharmacies may sell over-the-counter (OTC) pharmaceuticals online, with the exception of medicinal products that are age-restricted.
 The online sale of medical devices is also possible under the AoMD, and is supervised by the President of the Office.

 The Act on Information System in Healthcare imposes an obligation on providers of healthcare services to record patients' medical documentation as Electronic Health Records (EHR), which in particular consist of:

-As to cloud platforms, there are no specific restrictions – general requirements of GDPR apply.
-Therefore, before using a cloud platform, a controller should in particular conduct Data protection impact assessment (Article 35 of the GDPR).
+As to cloud platforms, there are no specific restrictions – general requirements of the GDPR apply.
+Therefore, before using a cloud platform, a controller should, in particular, conduct a data protection impact assessment (Article 35 of the GDPR).